Limits on the axion-photon coupling from Chandrayaan-2 observations

-In this work, we compute the conversion probability numerically by integrating the right hand side of Eq.~\eqref{eq:osc_prob} up to the required height $h$ above the surface of the Sun.
-To do so, we utilize the magnetic field profile and plasma frequency profile of the quiet Sun used in Ref.~\cite{Ruz:2024gkl}.
-The absorption coefficient on the other hand is computed as $\Gamma = \Sigma_Z\,n_Z\,\sigma_Z$ where $n_Z$ is the number density of element of atomic number $Z$ and $\sigma_Z$ is the total attenuation cross-section of a photon passing through a gas of atomic number $Z$.
+In this work, we compute the axion--photon conversion probability by numerically integrating Eq.~\eqref{eq:osc_prob} up to the required height $ h $ above the solar surface, using the magnetic-field and plasma-frequency profiles of the quiet Sun from Ref.~\cite{Ruz:2024gkl}.
+The absorption coefficient is computed as $ \Gamma=\sum_{Z=1}^{30} n_Z \, \sigma_Z $, where $n_Z$ is the number density of element of atomic number $Z$ and $\sigma_Z$ is the total attenuation cross-section of a photon passing through a gas of atomic number $Z$.
 To compute $\Gamma$, we consider all elements up to atomic number $Z=30$.
 The individual elemental abundance in the solar atmosphere is obtained from the \texttt{CHIANTI} atomic database~\cite{2024ApJ...974...71D,2021ApJ...909...38D} by using the python interface \texttt{ChiantiPy}~\cite{ChiantiPy:2022xx}.
 For each element, we take the total photon attenuation cross-section with coherent scattering from the XCOM database by NIST~\cite{xcom}.